C0LlN/adv-interactive-prototyping/assignment1/README.md

 ### Firmware:
 [Assignment 1 Code Link](hw.py)

-First, we need to set two different functions for two statuses, first one is to keep a red light when the weapon is not on the base support, and the other one is RGB looping when the weapon is on the base.
-Then we need to write a looping function to switch this two status by getting the value from pin 7.
+First, we need to set two different functions for two statuses, The first one is to keep a red light when the weapon is not on the base support, and the other one is RGB looping when the gun is on the base.
+Then we need to write a looping function to switch these two status by getting the value from pin 7.

 ```Python
 while True: